Lecco: Austrian domination

-In 1784 Joseph II of Austria visited the city and decided to destroy the walls.
+In 1784, Joseph II of Austria visited the city and decided to destroy the walls.
 With the descent of Napoleon and the birth of the Cisalpine Republic in 1797, the Riviera di Lecco is part of the ephemeral Mountain Department.
-In 1814, after the final defeat of Napoleon, the Austrian army regains possession of the region and permanently brings Lecco back to the province of Como in 1816 (from which it will become independent only in 1995) and definitively divides the city into many small municipalities that will be re-established in 1923, during the Fascist 20th anniversary.
+In 1799, Russian and French troops fought here during the War of the Second Coalition.
+In 1814, after the final defeat of Napoleon, the Austrian army regained possession of the region and permanently brought Lecco back to the province of Como in 1816 (from which it will become independent only in 1995) and definitively divides the city into many small municipalities that will be re-established in 1923, during the Fascist 20th anniversary.

 In the period of the Kingdom of Lombardy-Veneto, Lecco experienced positive effects: numerous interventions of modernization and development of the territory, such as the introduction of an efficient bureaucracy, the increase of the cadastre and industrial development that led to widespread well-being.